joeltg/ozymandias/README.md

 - D3.js
 - Katex

-And obligatory thanks to Prof. Gerry Sussman for his indispensable insight and guidance.
+And obligatory thanks to Professor Sussman for his indispensable insight and guidance.